stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [Stash Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# Managing Backup Across Namespaces using Auto-Backup
+# Cross-namespaces Auto-Backup

-This tutorial will show you how to manage cross-namespace backup for Kubernetes workloads using the Auto-Backup feature of Stash.
-We are going to keep our StorageSecret in the `demo` namespace and take backup of your workloads from `ns1`, `ns2`, and `ns3` namespaces.
+This tutorial we will firstly demonstrate how as a cluster admin you can configure backup policy with your credentials in an isolated namespace using Stash.
+After that, we will demonstrate how different users of your cluster can take backup from their respective namespaces using your pre-configured backup policy.

 ## Before You Begin